scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 This design decision  has two outcomes: First of all, SCION can reuse existing host addressing schemes, as IPv6,  IPv4, or others.
 Secondly, its control plane does not carry prefix information, avoiding known issues of using routing tables (i.e., scalability, the need for dedicated hardware).

 - *Multipath.* SCION ASes can select PCBs according to their policies, and register the corresponding path segments, making them available to other ASes and end hosts.
 SCION hosts can leverage a wide range of inter-domain paths, selecting them at each hop based on application requirements or path conditions.
-One existing mechanism is BGP multipath {{RFC7911}}, focusing on advertising multiple paths for the same prefix in order to provide a backup path.
+One existing mechanism is BGP ADD-PATH {{RFC7911}}, focusing on advertising multiple paths for the same prefix in order to provide a backup path.
 However, BGP multipath does not allow end hosts to select the whole end-to-end paths, therefore traffic cannot be routed based on application requirements.
 In addition, it faces scalability concerns typical for BGP (i.e., increased resource requirement on routers), as discussed in the above-mentioned RFC.
 Similarly to BGP multipath, other approaches based on BGP either are only able to provide backup paths that can solely be activated in case of failure (i.e., "Diverse BGP Paths" {{RFC6774}}), or they face scalability limitations.
 Such concerns motivate an alternative approach, such as SCION.